Improving the Core Experience of a Sports Stats Platform

 Joining the project at a later stage, I noticed that many design decisions were made reactively rather than strategically.
 This led to scattered user experiences, unclear feature priorities, and challenges in creating a cohesive visual identity.

-From brainstorming to solutions
+From Brainstorming to Solutions

 This FigJam board captured our collaborative ideation session with stakeholders and developers, where we evaluated feature feasibility and business impact.
 The outcome helped define which ideas could realistically move forward into design and development.